Birds

 Migration- Because birds can fly, they have the unique ability to travel long distances.
 Birds migrate so that they can seek food and more tolerable climates.
 It is not fully clear how birds know how and where to migrate, but there are likely factors such as plant and animal clues around them, temperature, and inherited (genetic) learning.
 Some fly for 500 miles, to their new destination, while others can travel across the entire world for weeks, or sometimes months on end.
 They reduce energy spending by catching wind channels and flying in aero-dynamic group patterns.

 Flight- Flight is not unique to birds (bats fly, insects fly), but it is certainly a defining characteristic.
-The ability to fly gives them a whole new territory to hunt and be hunted, allows them to travel great distances while using less energy, and move incredibly quickly.
+The ability to fly gives them a whole new territory to hunt and be hunted, allows them to travel great distances while using less energy, and moves incredibly quickly.

 Communication: Birds are excellent communicators.
 They use different calls depending on their circumstances: to send out alarms, mate, indicate domination, and claim territory.
 They also communicate through behaviours, body language and colour.
 Male birds are typically more colourful and showier to attract females.